ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

- THEREOF CONSPICUOUSLY ON SUCH PROPERTY BETWEEN THE HOURS OF NINE O'CLOCK IN  THE  FORENOON  AND FOUR O'CLOCK IN THE AFTERNOON, OR (III) BY REGIS- TERED OR CERTIFIED MAIL ADDRESSED TO ITS LAST KNOWN PLACE  OF  BUSINESS, OR  (IV)  BY DELIVERY TO THE SECRETARY OF THE DEPARTMENT OF STATE IN THE SAME MANNER AS REQUIRED BY SUBPARAGRAPH ONE OF PARAGRAPH (B) OF  SECTION THREE  HUNDRED  SIX  OF  THE BUSINESS CORPORATION LAW.
+ THEREOF CONSPICUOUSLY ON SUCH PROPERTY BETWEEN THE HOURS OF NINE O'CLOCK IN  THE  FORENOON  AND FOUR O'CLOCK IN THE AFTERNOON, OR (III) BY REGIS- TERED OR CERTIFIED MAIL ADDRESSED TO ITS LAST KNOWN PLACE  OF  BUSINESS,
+ S. 1977--A  6

+ OR  (IV)  BY DELIVERY TO THE SECRETARY OF THE DEPARTMENT OF STATE IN THE SAME MANNER AS REQUIRED BY SUBPARAGRAPH ONE OF PARAGRAPH (B) OF  SECTION THREE  HUNDRED  SIX  OF  THE BUSINESS CORPORATION LAW.
 FAILURE TO FILE PROOF  OF  SUCH  A SERVICE WITH THE COUNTY CLERK WITHIN THIRTY-FIVE DAYS AFTER THE NOTICE OF LIEN IS FILED SHALL TERMINATE THE NOTICE AS A  LIEN.
  UNTIL  SERVICE OF THE NOTICE HAS BEEN MADE, AS ABOVE PROVIDED, AN OWNER, WITHOUT KNOWLEDGE OF THE LIEN, SHALL BE PROTECTED IN ANY PAYMENT MADE IN GOOD FAITH TO ANY OTHER PERSON CLAIMING A LIEN.
- S. 1977  6

   § 8.
 Section 11-b of the lien law, as amended by chapter  147  of  the laws of 1996, is amended to read as follows:
   §  11-b.
 Copy of notice of MECHANIC'S lien to a contractor or subcon- tractor.
-Within five days before or thirty days after filing  a  notice of MECHANIC'S lien in accordance with section ten of this chapter or the filing  of  an amendment of notice of MECHANIC'S lien in accordance with section twelve-a of this [chapter] ARTICLE the lienor shall serve a copy of such notice or amendment by certified mail on the contractor, subcon- tractor, assignee or  legal  representative  for  whom  he  OR  SHE  was employed  or to whom he OR SHE furnished materials or if the lienor is a contractor or subcontractor to the person, firm or corporation with whom the contract was made.
-A lienor having a direct contractual relationship with a subcontractor or a sub-subcontractor but not  with  a  contractor shall also serve a copy of such notice or amendment by certified mail to the  contractor.
+Within five days before or thirty days after filing  a  notice of  MECHANIC'S  lien  in  accordance  with section ten of this [chapter] ARTICLE or the filing of an amendment of notice of  MECHANIC'S  lien  in accordance  with  section  twelve-a of this [chapter] ARTICLE the lienor shall serve a copy of such notice or amendment by certified mail on  the contractor,  subcontractor, assignee or legal representative for whom he OR SHE was employed or to whom he OR SHE furnished materials or  if  the lienor  is  a  contractor or subcontractor to the person, firm or corpo- ration with whom the  contract  was  made.
+A  lienor  having  a  direct contractual relationship with a subcontractor or a sub-subcontractor but not  with  a contractor shall also serve a copy of such notice or amend- ment by certified mail to the contractor.
 Failure to file proof of  such a service with the county clerk within thirty-five days after the notice of  lien is filed shall terminate the notice as a lien.
 Any lienor, or a person acting on behalf of a lienor, who fails to serve a  copy  of  the notice  of  MECHANIC'S  lien as required by this section shall be liable for reasonable attorney's fees, costs and expenses, as determined by the court, incurred in obtaining such copy.
   § 9.
 Subdivision 1 of section 12-a of the  lien  law,  as  amended  by chapter 1048 of the laws of 1971, is amended to read as follows:
   1. Within sixty days after the original filing, a lienor may amend his